International

 - New Hope (NN): right wing.

-Other parties represented in the parliament are The Republicans, Polish Initiative, The Greens, Centre for Poland, Kukiz'15, Yes!
+Other parties include The Republicans, Polish Initiative, The Greens, Centre for Poland, Kukiz'15, Yes!
 For Poland, Confederation of the Polish Crown, and AGROuni.

 Executive Power

 The President is the head of State, elected by universal suffrage for a five year term.
 The Prime Minister is the head of the government.
-He is appointed by the President, an appointment which must be confirmed by the lower house of Parliament (as a general rule, he is the leader of the majority party or coalition), for a four-year term of office.
+He is appointed by the President, an appointment which must be confirmed by the lower house of Parliament (as a general rule, he is the leader of the majority party or coalition), for a four-year term of office (or earlier if the government loses the confidence of the lower house).
 The Prime Minister holds the executive power, which includes the enforcement of the law and the management of the country's current affairs.
 The Council of Ministers is proposed by the Prime Minister and approved by the lower house before being appointed by the President.

 Legislative Power

 The legislative power in Poland is bi-cameral.
-Parliament is composed of the Senate (upper house, which has 100 seats and whose members are elected by a majority vote on a provincial basis, for a four-year term of office) and of the Sejm (lower house, which has 460 seats and whose members are elected by a complex system of proportional representation, for a mandate of four years).
-The President has the right to veto legislation passed by Parliament, but the latter can supplant him by a majority of two thirds of the Sejm.
+Parliament is composed of the Senate (upper house, which has 100 seats and whose members are elected by a majority vote in single-member constituencies, for a four-year term of office) and of the Sejm (lower house, which has 460 seats and whose members are elected by proportional representation from multi-member constituencies, for a mandate of four years).
+The President has the right to veto legislation passed by Parliament, but the Sejm can override the veto with a two-thirds majority.

 +